Sampling Error Calculator

 What this result indicates: With a 95% confidence level, we can say that the mean caloric content of the studied batch lies between 626.1384 and 573.8616 kcal.

 You can check the results using the sampling error formula, taking into account that, in this case, , therefore .

 What this result doesn't indicate: The result only gives information about the mean caloric content of a population of products.
 It provides the possible values of a sample mean and not the possible values for each individual unit of the product.

-🙋 When we say the mean caloric content lies between 64.4 and 75.6 kcal, we're stating our statement as a confidence interval.
+🙋 When we say the mean caloric content lies between 64.4 and 75.6 kcal, we state our statement as a confidence interval.
 Learn more about it in our confidence interval calculator.

 Is sampling error the same as a standard error?